ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 You can override both or only one of the layers for interaction objects as long as these rules are followed.

-# Writing custom behaviors for interaction objects {#ie-custom-interaction-behaviors}
+# Custom behaviors for interaction objects {#ie-custom-interaction-behaviors}

 Be sure to take a look at examples 2 through 6 to see how interaction objects can have their behavior fine-tuned to meet the specific needs of your application.
 The standard workflow for writing custom scripts for interaction objects goes something like this: